6 Cover Songs That Became More Popular Than Their Originals

 Great cover songs #5: Jeff Buckley “Hallelujah”, 1994:

 Perhaps one of the most covered songs ever, “Hallelujah” has quite a cool story to it.
 Originally written by Leonard Cohen in 1984, this song almost didn’t get released, and when it did, it almost passed unnoticed.
 Jeff Buckley first picked up the track when it started to go viral, with his famous version recorded in 1994.
 The track was not an instant hit, thus being verified as a single almost 10 years after its release.
 Buckley’s version was ranked number 259 on Rolling Stone’s “The 500 Greatest Songs of All Time”.

 Great cover songs #6:Nirvana “The Man Who Sold The World”, 1994:

 MTV Unplugged enjoyed great success in the 90s with artists from broad genres showcasing acoustic versions of their songs.
 Nirvana’s MTV Unplugged in New York in 1994 is regarded as one of the band’s most iconic performances, and a big part of that goes to their cover of David Bowie’s “The Man Who Sold the World”.
 MTV placed it on heavy rotation, peaking at number 3 on the show’s most played videos on February 18, 1995.
 Although the song has not changed in terms of arrangement nor lyrics, it has done a great job in terms of introducing the song to a new audience.

-Did you like our picks for cover songs that are more famous than their original versions?
-Let us know what you think should be in the list in the comments section below!
+Did you like our picks for Great cover songs better than their originals?
+Let us know what you think should be on the list in the comments section below!